dchen327/slader-extension/README.md

 ## For Firefox

-Sorry, I can't find a good way to make firefox's users use it gracefully :(

-Although unverified add-on was blocked by firefox policy, you still can install it temporarily.
-(Need reinstall every time you restart your browser)

 1. Clone(Download) slader-extension.zip from github then unzip

 or use

  	git clone https://github.com/lebr0nli/slader-extension.git

-2. Open **about:debugging#/runtime/this-firefox** in a new tab.
-3. Click the **Load Temporary Add-on...** button that just appeared.
-4. Select the file **slader-limit-bypass.xpi** in **slader-extension-main** or **slader-extension**
+2. Select the file **slader-limit-bypass.xpi** in **slader-extension-main**

-5. Done!
-But need reinstall every time you restart your browser.
+3. Drag the file into the URL bar, click "add" when prompted

+4. Done!

 # Warning